Chart Color Schemes

 Millicent hosts an older demographic, ranking in the top quartile nationwide

-Millicent's median age is 49, which is higher than the Rest of South Africa figure of 47 and substantially exceeds the national norm of 38.
+Millicent's median age is 49, which is higher than the Rest of SA figure of 47 and substantially exceeds the national norm of 38.
 Compared to Rest of SA, Millicent has a higher concentration of residents aged 15-24 (12.4%) but fewer residents aged 35-44 (8.5%).
-Between the 2021 Census and present, the 75 to 84 age group has grown from 8.2% to 9.6%.
+Between the 2021 Census and now, the 75 to 84 age group has grown from 8.2% to 9.6% of Millicent's population.
 Conversely, the 35 to 44 cohort has declined from 9.8% to 8.5%, and the 45 to 54 group has dropped from 13.1% to 11.8%.
-By 2041, demographic projections show significant shifts in Millicent's age structure.
-The 75 to 84 group is projected to grow by 45%, reaching 758 from 521.
-Those aged 65 and above will comprise 91% of the projected growth.
-Conversely, both the 5 to 14 and 0 to 4 age groups are expected to decrease in number.
+Looking ahead to 2041, demographic projections show significant shifts in Millicent's age structure.
+Notably, the 75 to 84 group is projected to grow by 45%, reaching 758 people from 522 currently.
+The aging population trend is clear, with those aged 65 and above comprising 91% of projected growth.
+Conversely, both the 5 to 14 and 0 to 4 age groups are expected to see reduced numbers.